 - The Indigenous Commonwealth Accommodation Scholarship, maximum value $22,000, for a maximum of eight payments.

 - The Indigenous Commonwealth Education Scholarship, maximum value $12,000, for a maximum of eight payments.

 These scholarships are sponsored by the Commonwealth Government.

 The following conditions apply:

 - Successful applicants are officially notified in writing of the outcome of their applications.

 - A scholarship recipient must accept their admission offer from Griffith University and accept the scholarship by the date indicated on the offer, or the scholarship offer will be withdrawn and directed to another applicant.

 - A scholarship recipient must enrol and maintain enrolment as a full-time student in an undergraduate degree, at the census date for the trimester to which the benefit applies.
-In exceptional circumstances, a scholarship benefit may be provided to a part-time student on approval by the Senior Deputy Vice Chancellor.
+In exceptional circumstances, a scholarship benefit may be provided to a part-time student on approval by the Deputy Vice Chancellor (Education).
 The University will take into account factors such as membership of equity target groups, requirement to undertake employment to maintain financial solvency, the impact of disability and/or significant carer responsibilities in determining whether scholarship benefits will be maintained for part-study.
 Scholarship recipients who are approved to study part-time will undertake a minimum of 20 credit points per trimester.
-The Senior Deputy Vice Chancellor may approve variations.
+The Deputy Vice Chancellor (Education) may approve variations.

 - A scholarship recipient must remain in good academic standing, a recipient excluded from study under any University policy, loses their scholarship.